-The Limits of Homogenized finite elements analysis
+Limitations of Homogenized finite elements analysis OF distal tibia sections

-Mathieu Simon (1), Michael Indermaur (1), Denis Schenk (1), Benjamin Voumard (1), Philippe Zysset (1)
+Mathieu Simon (1), Michael Indermaur (1), Denis Schenk (1), Benjamin Voumard (1), Peter Varga (2), Michael Pretterklieber (3), Philippe Zysset (1)

-1. ARTORG Centre for Biomedical Engineering Research, University of Bern, Bern, Switzerland
+ARTORG Centre for Biomedical Engineering Research, University of Bern, Bern, Switzerland

+AO Research Institute Davos, 7270 Davos, Switzerland

+Division of Anatomy, Center for Anatomy and Cell Biology, Medical University of Vienna, Vienna, Austria

 Introduction

-Osteoporosis is the most common metabolic bone disease in humans.
-This silent disease is characterized by low bone mass and deteriorated microarchitecture [1].
-In 2006, osteoporosis was estimated to cause approximately 8.9 million fractures worldwide, i.e. an osteoporotic fracture occurring every 3 seconds [2].
-These fractures lead to pain, increase morbidity and costs [3].
-Among the possible methods used in fracture risk assessment, high-resolution peripheral quantitative computed tomography (HR-pQCT) together with homogenized finite element (hFE) analysis allows good prediction of bone strength and stiffness at peripheral locations such as the radius and tibia [4].
-Despite the capacity of hFE to predict structural properties, it remains unclear if the homogenization scheme is able to catch high-strain localizations i.e. fracture lines.
-Therefore, the objective of this study is to investigate the compressive behaviour of the distal tibia and to assess hFE predictions with experimental tests by both qualitative and quantitative comparisons.
+Among the possible methods used in fracture risk assessment, high-resolution peripheral quantitative computed tomography (HR-pQCT) together with homogenized finite element (hFE) analysis allows good prediction of bone strength and stiffness at peripheral locations such as the distal radius and tibia [1].
+Despite the capacity of hFE to predict structural properties, it remains unclear if the homogenization scheme is able to capture high-strain localizations i.e. actual fracture surfaces [2].
+Therefore, the objective of this study is to investigate the compressive post-yield behavior of the distal tibia and to compare hFE predictions with experimental tests by both qualitative and quantitative means.

 Methods

-25 fresh frozen cadaveric human tibiae were used in this study.
-The full bone was QCT scanned and the standard clinical distal section was scanned using HR-pQCT.
+Twenty-five fresh frozen cadaveric human tibiae were used in this study.
+The standard clinical distal section was scanned by HR-pQCT (XCT II, Scanco Medical, Switzerland).
 Then, samples were cut out as close as possible to the HR-pQCT section, lapped, and scanned in a μCT with a 24.5 μm voxel size.
 Samples were tested in compression up to failure and scanned again in μCT.
 Scans were then downscaled to 72.5 μm voxel size, similar to HR-pQCT resolution. hFE was performed in order to reproduce the compressive experiment as closely as possible.
 On the other hand, registration between post- and pre-experiment scans was performed in two steps: 1) rigid registration, and 2) b-spline registration.
 The deformation gradient (F) was extracted in both hFE and registration.
-Then, spherical compression and isovolumic deformation were obtained using unimodular decomposition of F, see Equation (1).
+Then, volumetric (detF) and the norm of isovolumic deformation (||F||) were obtained using the unimodular decomposition of F (equ.
+1).
 Finally, a qualitative assessment was performed by looking at the mid-slice of rigid and b-spline registration, F resulting from the registration and the hFE simulation.
-Quantitative assessment was performed using linear regression between hFE and registration.
+Quantitative registration assessment was performed using Dice coefficient.

 F = det(F)-1/3 F (1)